adamkurth/reborn_dev/doc/source/numpy.rst

 If you have *N* vectors of dimension 3, bornagain assumes they are stored with a shape of (*N*, 3).
 This choice was made because the right-most index of a numpy array has the smallest stride by default, and because it usually makes most sense to have vector components stored close to each other in memory.
-This convention is assumed in every function in bornagain.
-This note is to avoid ambiguity in the case of a (3, 3) array.
+This convention is assumed in every function in bornagain that deals with arrays of vectors.
+Normally you would get a runtime error if you pass in an array of the wrong shape, due to mis-match dimensions, but there will be no error in the case of a (3, 3) array.

 Rotations
 ---------